Remember, if you are found to be in breach of GDPR, your company can be fined up to 5% of your global turnover.

-In addition to SSL, Under GDPR, you must demonstrate that you’re implementing data protection by design and by default.
+In addition to SSL, Under GDPR, you must demonstrate that you're implementing data protection by design and default.
 This could change everything from how you design databases to who gets access to data.

 The content of this web page is a commentary on the GDPR, as DigitalFlare interprets it, as of the date of publication.
 This content is provided for informational purposes only and should not be relied upon as legal advice or to determine how GDPR might apply to you and your company.
-We encourage you to work with a legally qualified professional to discuss GDPR, how it applies specifically to your organisation, and how best to ensure compliance.
+We encourage you to work with a legally qualified professional to discuss GDPR, how it applies to your organisation, and how best to ensure compliance.